Skip to main content

 Academic Advising

-August 8: Starting on this day and moving forward, you will be able to submit questions online using the “Ask a Question” tab in the Virtual Advising Center.
-Advisors will respond to inquiries throughout the business week and most questions will be answered within 24-48 hours. **Remember to submit your Academic Background and completely review the New Triton Advising site in order to receive access to the Virtual Advising Center.
+June 18: Once you have fully completed the NTA and submitted your academic background you can begin to send questions to your major and college advisors using the “Ask a question” tab in the Virtual Advising Center (VAC).
+College Advisors will respond to inquiries throughout the business week and most questions will be answered within 24-48 hours. **Remember to submit your Academic Background and completely review the New Triton Advising site in order to receive access to the Virtual Advising Center.

-• To prepare for Online Advising, review your academic information, potential four-year plan, and the enrollment guidance in the New Triton Advising portal.
+• To prepare for Online Advising, review your academic information, potential four-year plan, and College GE’s in the New Triton Advising portal.

 • Submit questions in advance of your enrollment time, since Online Advising will be in high demand.